-When used with a NEAREST or a LINEAR filter, texture coordinates are clamped to the range [min, max].
+Texture coordinates are clamped to the range [min, max].
 The minimum value is defined as where N is the size of the one-, two-, or three-dimensional texture image in the direction of clamping.
-The maximum value is defined as so that clamping is always symmetric about the [0,1] mapped range of a texture coordinate.
+The maximum value is defined as so that clamping is always symmetric about the [0, 1] mapped range of a texture coordinate.